NASA-AMMOS/slim-cli/README.md

 ## Features

-- Command-line interface for applying SLIM best practices into Git development workflows
+- Command-line interface for applying SLIM best practices into Git development workflows.
-- Fetches the latest SLIM best practices dynamically from SLIM's registry
+- Fetches the latest SLIM best practices dynamically from SLIM's registry.
-- Allows customization of best practices using advanced AI models before applying them to repositories
+- Allows customization of best practices using advanced AI models before applying them to repositories.
-- Deploys, or git adds, commits, and pushes changes to your repository's remote
+- Deploys, or git adds, commits, and pushes changes to your repository's remote.

 ## Contents